 I used to be a hard-liner on characters in World Showcase, but more or less gave up on that once Frozen Ever After debuted and I realized that more intellectual property was an inevitability.
 Now, I simply hope for no fictional countries, tenuous connections, and other nonsense like that.

 Overall, some interesting and surprising announcements…and ‘non-announcements’ for World Showcase.
 It’s tough to get excited about the Mary Poppins attraction or Cherry Tree Lane…or really have much of any reaction…without more details.
-If anything, my main response to the World Showcase news is one of bewilderment that the Brazil pavilion wasn’t announced.
-I guess we shall see what happens on that front in the near future!
+We shall see if the 2022 D23 Expo brings with it more details about the Mary Poppins expansion in Epcot, or if the project truly is cancelled.

 What do you think of the Mary Poppins expansion in Epcot’s World Showcase?
 Excited for this, disappointed, or in ‘wait and see’ mode?
 Do you agree or disagree with our assessment here?
 Any questions we can help you answer?
 Hearing your feedback–even when you disagree with us–is both interesting to us and helpful to other readers, so please share your thoughts below in the comments!